Graduating Members - Autumn 2023

 Q: I am not leaving Ohio State.
 Can I ignore this email?

-- We contacted you because your academic record indicates an Expected Graduation in autumn 2022.
-If you are continuing your studies in a new degree program during spring 2023 semester and maintain eligibility by enrolling in eligible credit hours (six (6) for undergraduate; four (4) for graduate and professional; three (3) for post-candidacy students), you will remain enrolled in the Student Health Benefits Plan for Spring/Summer.
+- We contacted you because your academic record indicates an Expected Graduation in autumn 2023.
+However, if you are continuing your studies in a new undergraduate or post graduate degree program during SP24 semester and maintain eligibility by enrolling in eligible credit hours (six (6) for undergraduate; four (4) for graduate and professional; three (3) for post-candidacy students), you can newly select the Student Health Benefits Plan for 2023-2024 via your My Buckeye Link.
 Please click here for additional information on eligibility guidelines.

 - No. There are no continuation options available for the Student Health Benefits Plan.
-(COBRA applies to employer group health plans only.
+(COBRA applies only to employer group health plans.
 The Student Health Benefits Plan is not an employer group plan.)

 Q: How do I get a document that shows my coverage has ended?
 I am trying to enroll in another plan, and they are asking me to prove involuntary loss of other coverage.